justagist/pyLasaDataset/README.md

 t = demo_0.t # np.ndarray, shape: (1,2000)

-# To visualise the model use the plot_model utility
+# To visualise the data (2D position and velocity) use the plot_model utility
 lasa.utilities.plot_model(lasa.DataSet.BendedLine) # give any of the available
                                                    # pattern data as argument